With frosty temperatures and dependable mountains of snow, Buffalo has come to be known as one of the winter capitals of the world.

 This goes hand-in-hand with snowshoeing as the local parks are perfect for either a brisk hike or more subdued snowshoeing.
 While clearing your mind may be on your list of items to address in the new year, venturing out into nature and getting more physically active is a great combination.
 Spots like Tifft Nature Preserve and Wilson-Tuscarora State Park offer scenery right from a Christmas card and miles of hiking trails.

 The sledding in Western New York is totally unparalleled.
 With its regular lake effect snow and chilly temperatures, Buffalo maintains the perfect powder for nearly the entire duration of the winter months.
-With more than13 official locations for prime sledding terrain, you'll never have far to go to hit the snow.
+With more than 11 highly rated locations for prime sledding terrain, you'll never have far to go to hit the snow.
 The top locations to keep in mind?
-Chestnut Ridge, Colden Tubing, and Shakespeare Hill in Delaware Park, all offer the best slopes in many peoples' opinions.Continue to 5 of 7 below.
+Chestnut Ridge, Colden Tubing, and Shakespeare Hill in Delaware Park, all offer the fantastic slopes.

 The city boasts not one, but two different public ice rinks in the heart of downtown.
 There's Rotary Rink at Fountain Plaza in the middle of the city's Theatre District and the rink at Canalside, on the waterfront.
-Each hosts a festive Christmas tree lighting that's unparalleled to any within a hundred-mile radius, but that's for the holiday season.
+Each hosts a festive Christmas tree lighting that's unparalleled but that's for the holiday season.

 If you're looking for a truly original experience then Ice Bikes at Canalside is the perfect solution.
 The concept originated right here in Buffalo and they can't be found anywhere else.
 The design allows riders to easily glide on the ice with support braces that prevent you from toppling over.
 While it may seem like a complicated endeavor, powering the bike is a good introduction to winter athletics that allow you to get outside without straining yourself too much.
 Plus, you're having fun in the process.